R.LUM.R: Relocation to Nashville and Frustrated

 The uncertainty Williams felt during his relocation to Nashville became the inspiration for his next single, "Frustrated".
 Once released, Spotify, who had featured R.LUM.R on their New Music Tuesday and Alternative R&B playlists previously, decided to support the new single by placing it on many of their most popular national playlists.

 Frustrated quickly became a hit garnering nearly 20 million streams on Spotify alone since first released in late 2016.
 In early 2017 Frustrated Hit No. 1 on SiriusXM The Heat's (Ch.46) Top 35 Songs out beating artists like Chris Brown, Bruno Mars and Drake.
+In May of 2019, R.LUM.R was the Grand Prize winner of the prestigious 2018 International Songwriting Competition (ISC) for the song "Frustrated."

 In July 2017, R.LUM.R released his follow-up single "Close Enough" and accompanying lyric video as a Billboard exclusive.